TheThingsNetwork/docs/_archives/refactor/mqtt/_migrate.md

 mosquitto_sub -h <Region>.thethings.network -t '#' -u '<AppID>' -P '<AppKey>' -v
 ```

-## Activation payload
+## Activations

+The topic has changed to `<AppId>/devices/<DevId>/events/activations`.

-The JSON encoded payload has changed on several points.
+The JSON encoded payload has also changed on several points.
 Update the code where you process it.

 ### Staging